Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/integration-test-contract.rst

       #[test]
       fn my_test() { .. }

-   where you specify the path the wasm file built in step two (details will be explained later).
+   where you specify the path the Wasm file built in step two (details will be explained later).
 4. Run your tests with ``cargo test``

 With a high-level understanding of the workflow, you are ready to write the actual tests.